activeadmin/activeadmin/README.md

 Thanks to [Greg Bell][Greg] for creating and sharing this project with the open source community.

-Thanks to [all the people that ever contributed to this project through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, Slack discussions and so on.
+Thanks to [all the people that ever contributed through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, Slack discussions and so on.